codingopsio/twentytwentyFrontend/README.md

-# Webinar Landing Page Design
+# Welcome! to the FrontEnd Part of this WEBINAR project. 👋

-## Welcome!
-Check the designs below👋
+## Check the designs below 😀

-**For this Frontend Part of this project, We'll be using Html, Css/Sass, React, Redux.**
+### For this Frontend Part of this project, We'll be using Html, Css/Sass, React, Redux.

+## One extra step you have to do before contributing. 🙂

+**1. Make a pull request by adding your name to CONTRIBUTORS.md file, after forking/cloning this project**

-## Clone this and run on Live Server
+### Clone this and run on Live Server for now.

 ![Design for the Landing Page in Desktop view](./designs/Design1.png)